AJWest22/MS4/README.md

         <img src="/media/newsletter-form.png">
       </details>

-    - Can only be accessed by a user who is logged in
+    - Can be accessed by any user using the site, whether they have an account or not

     - Is used to sign up to the monthly newsletter on the store